A Safe Campus for Everyone

 The University has a zero tolerance policy for sexual misconduct, bullying, harrassment or any form of hate crime.
 A Wellbeing Adviser specialising in Safe and Healthy Relationships can support students who are reporting or responding to allegations of misconduct, by listening non judgementally to your issues and concerns, and talking through suitable support options.

 Contact the Student Wellbeing Service by using our new online Report & Support reporting tool (option to report anonymously) or calling 028 9097 2893 to arrange a 1:1 appointment with an Adviser.
-Alternatively you can come to the drop in service that runs Monday-Friday from 12:30PM-1:30PM.
+Alternatively, the Disability & Wellbeing Drop In service runs Monday-Friday from 11:00AM-3:00PM.